-If you submit a comment at https:// www.regulations.gov, your entire comment, including any personal identifying information, will be posted on the website.
-If you submit a hardcopy comment that includes personal identifying information, such as your address, phone number, or email address, you should be aware that your entire comment, including your personal identifying information, may be made publicly available at any time.
-While you can ask us in your hardcopy document to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.
+Comments, including names and street addresses of respondents, will become part of the administrative record for this proposal.
+Before including your address, telephone number, email address, or other personal identifying information in your comment, be advised that your entire comment, including your personal identifying information, may be made publicly available at any time.
+While you can ask us in your comments to withhold from public review your personal identifying information, we cannot guarantee that we will be able to do so.